 Give yourself an opportunity to feel happy and alive as you gently move through four yoga poses to refresh, restore and deeply connect your body inside and out.

-In plough pose - Halasana, the mind, emotions and internal organs are all stimulated.
+Restoring from Within In plough pose - Halasana, the mind, emotions and internal organs are all stimulated.

 When we are using our breath to sustain the posture it can help to purify and clarify thoughts, ideas, notions and feelings that perhaps we hadn't tuned into before.
 Going upside down helps to give us a sense of reality about what's going on in our life and perhaps in that moment to see things from a different perspective.